emerge-training/DodiogBernardJoseph/README.md

-Updated Notelist and Tasklist :)
+Updated Notelist and Tasklist.

+Godbless!